biospectrabysequencing/gbs_rmd/README.md

 Background
 =============

 This repository contains a workshop that Marcus Davy gave on 20 Feb 2014 in Palmy.
-Marcus used moa to streamline the analysis.
-This version is exactly th same workshop except that it uses knitr as moe seems a wee bit out of date and not maintained these days.
+[Moa](https://github.com/mfiers/Moa) was used to streamline the analysis.
+This version is exactly the same workshop except that it uses [knitr](https://github.com/yihui/knitr) as Moa seems a wee bit out of date and not maintained these is not [actively](https://github.com/mfiers/Moa/commits/moa.0.11) maintained.
 This version also uses modules.
 If you don't have modules available (which you really should) then remove the module call from your knitr scripts.
 As long as the system finds tassel 3 you are fine.

 Prerequisites